pkourdis/torchtitan/intel/README.md

     ├── llama3_70b.toml
     └── llama3_8b.toml
 ```
-Each job generates a train log, saves the model configuration (i.e. the `*.toml` file) and the environment loaded on system whre the job run.
+Each job generates a train log, saves the model configuration `TOML` file and the environment that was loaded on system to run the model.
 The logs can be found at `torchtitan/aurora/output/logs/<SYSTEM>`:
 ```
 torchtitan/intel/outputs/logs/
 └── aurora